MINI Convertible review

-The MINI’s cabin is just as quirky and retro-inspired as the exterior look, with oversized dials, a circular display screen in the centre of the dash, chunky three-spoke steering wheel and lots of funky design cues.
-For instance, the driving mode selector switch is part of the gearstick assembly - rather than just being a button on the dash.
+The MINI’s cabin is just as quirky and retro-inspired as the exterior, with a circular display screen in the centre of the dash, chunky three-spoke steering wheel and lots of other funky design cues.
+For instance, below the physical climate control dials is a very inviting set of toggle switches that control your drive modes, among other things.

 Sat-nav, stereo and infotainment

-The infotainment and sat-nav system in the MINI convertible is all part of the large central section in the middle of the dashboard.
+The 8.8-inch infotainment screen and sat-nav system in the MINI convertible form part of the large central section in the middle of the dashboard.
 It’s a cool feature, and has a backlit ring around the outside that matches the colour of the speedometer lighting.

 Practicality, comfort and boot space

 Still, it’s easier to get into the back than in the hatch, since you can get the roof off and hop in without having to duck through the door opening.
-The seats aren’t uncomfortable either, so it’s just a case of limited space inside that could be an issue.
+The seats aren’t uncomfortable either, so it’s just the limited space inside that could be an issue.

-The driving position means forward visibility is good, but with the roof up it’s a bit harder to see out of the back for parking.
-Clearly it’s a different story with the top down, but that’s not always practical - parking in the rain, for example.
+The driving position means forward visibility is good, but with the roof up it’s quite hard to see out of the back for parking.
+Clearly it’s a different story with the top down, but that’s not always practical – parking in the rain, for example.

-The MINI has been getting bigger through the years, and this new Convertible is no exception.
-At just over 3.8m long, 1.7m wide and 1.4m high, it’s close to superminis like the popular Ford Fiesta in size.
-The folding roof means the body has to be strengthened, so the Convertible weighs 1,280kg compared to the hatch’s 1,160kg.
+The MINI has been getting bigger through the years, and this Convertible is no exception.
+At nearly 3.9m long, 1.7m wide and 1.4m tall, it’s close to superminis like the popular Vauxhall Corsa in size.
+The folding roof means the body has to be strengthened, so the Convertible weighs 1,280kg compared to the Hatch’s 1,160kg.

 The MINI has never had a big boot, and at 215 litres the Convertible’s is as small as ever.
-That reduces to 150 litres with the roof down too, so you’ll have very limited space for bags if you decide to get the roof down on a summer holiday.
-There are always the rear seats, however, which provide a bit of extra space if you don’t have any passengers back there.
+That shrinks to 150 litres with the roof down too, so you’ll have very limited space for bags if you decide to open up to the elements.
+Of course, you can always just chuck stuff on the rear seats if you don’t have any passengers back there.

-The MINI Convertible hasn’t been tested by Euro NCAP, but the regular MINI Hatchback was, back in 2014, and received a four-star rating.
+The MINI Convertible was never crash tested by Euro NCAP, but the regular MINI Hatchback was, back in 2014, and received a four-star rating.
 This provides a decent indication of the drop-top’s safety but the tests were a lot less stringent in those days.
-The hatchback scored 79 per cent for adult occupants and 73 per cent for child occupants, but the relatively low 56 per cent for safety kit is disappointing.
+The hatchback scored 79 per cent for adult occupant protection and 73 per cent for child occupants, however the relatively low 56 per cent for safety kit is disappointing.
 That score is likely because systems like lane departure warning aren’t available.

 The MINI does have two ISOFIX points as standard, however, plus a pair of deployable roll hoops to protect occupants should the car end up on its roof.

 The MINI Convertible comes with an industry standard three-year/60,000-mile warranty, so you’re covered for the initial period of ownership.
-There’s also the MINI Insured Warranty for after that, which covers cars under 100,000 miles.
+There’s also the MINI Insured Warranty for after that, which covers cars with less 100,000 miles on the clock.
 It covers several different aspects of the car, so check what you’re buying when you sign up.